AnalystSeyi/Amazing-Superstore-Analysis/README.md

    **∴ Selling Price = Revenue - Profit**

-- Another column is created named <kbd>SP_before_Dis</kbd> which stand for Selling Price Before Discount
+- Another column was created named <kbd>SP_before_Dis</kbd> which stand for Selling Price Before Discount

    - The formula below is used if the <kbd>discount column</kbd> is in decimals